sourcegraph/handbook/content/engineering/web/extensibility/goals_completed.md

-# Web team completed goals
+# Extensibility team completed goals

 This page records goals completed by the Extensibility team historically (started recording in FY-21-Q4).
 See also our [current goals](goals.md).